-With a brand-new album in the works and a British Vogue cover that nearly broke the internet, everyone’s talking about Billie Eilish.
+With a brand-new album, Happier Than Ever, and a British Vogue cover that nearly broke the internet, everyone’s talking about Billie Eilish.
 An award-winning singer-songwriter, Billie is beloved by her fans for being honest, relatable, and real.
 She’s been incredibly open about her struggles and her passions.
 Check out this YA book roundup inspired by some of the things we love most about Billie!

 Because she appreciates a donut: Donuts and Other Proclamations of Love by Jared Reck